What if I'm travelling with a minor and I'm not the parent or legal guardian?

 Please note, you will also require an ESTA if you are visiting Puerto Rico (San Juan) or the U.S. Virgin Islands.

 UK and ROI passport holders require a visa to enter India.
 Currently Immigration in India is not allowing any group visas onboard or exceptions to this requirement and if you do not possess the correct visa for India you may be denied boarding so we strongly advise you to obtain an Indian visa.
-Please ensure you give full details of your cruise itinerary as this will determine the type of visa required.
+Please ensure you give full details of your total holiday itinerary, including the cruise, as this will determine the type of visa required.

 A cruise guest requires a Tourist Visa and when applying you are required to complete an application form.
 You may be asked to supply a sponsor in India for your trip and your address in India.
-Please note, this information is not required and you should fill out 'self sponsored' and 'NA' in these 2 sections.
+Please note, this information can be completed by supplying the details of our Port Agent in India, which can be found on this website: J M Baxi You need to use the details for the city of your first point of entry to India.
 Your passport must have a minimum validity of 190 days from after the date of your visit to India and contain at least 2 blank pages.
 The length of validity for your visa starts from the date it is issued, so please bear this in mind when considering how far in advance of your cruise you wish to apply for the visa.